-Provision is made for two (2) days of personal leave with pay.
-Individuals who are working extended contracts shall receive one additional personal leave day for each 30 work days, or major portion thereof.
+Provision is made for two days of personal leave with pay.
+Employees contracted to work more than 185 days and less than 240 days are granted one day of personal leave for each additional 30 days they work, or major portion thereof.